 The Existing Portfolio was selected to provide a diversified portfolio of projects which meet the investment objectives and policy of the Company.
-The charts below analyse the Existing Portfolio by sector, geographic location, size, concession length remaining and percentage held on a value basis as at 30 June 2013.
-The exchange rates used for the purposes of the charts below and elsewhere in this Part 3 are the hedge rates for the rolling four year cash flows and the Oanda spot rate on 30 June 2013 for the unhedged cash flows.
-Values in this Part 3 as at 30 June 2013 are unaudited and mean (a) in the case of assets within the Existing Portfolio as at 30 June 2013, the value for the purposes of the Group's unaudited interim accounts at such date, and (b) for Kelowna & Vernon Hospitals and North East Stoney Trail, their acquisition price determined in accordance with an independent valuation.
+The charts below analyse the Existing Portfolio by sector, geographic location, size, concession length remaining and percentage held on a value basis as at 31 December 2012.
+The exchange rates used for the purposes of the charts below and elsewhere in this Part 3 are the hedge rates for the first four year cash flows and the Oanda spot rate on 31 December 2012 for the unhedged cash flows.